nexus-hub10/ShortOS/Prmimitive/0.0.2/ReadME.txt

-Still work in preogress... the visual output is coming?
+Still work in preogress...
+Is the visual output coming?